{{org_field_logo}}

 The Director of {{org_field_name}} is responsible for:

-This policy will be reviewed annually by the Director or sooner if required due to legislative or best practice developments.
+This policy will be reviewed at least annually by the Director and sooner where required due to:

 Responsible Person: {{org_field_registered_manager_first_name}} {{org_field_registered_manager_last_name}}